ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 ## Introduction to Vivado

-Now that you have a basic idea about Verilog let us take a quick tour in Xilinx Vivado the tool that you will be using to verify and simulate your logic designs.
+Now that you have a basic idea about Verilog let us take a quick tour in Xilinx Vivado the tool that you will be using to verify, simulate and synthesize your logic designs.

 **Run Vivado** by clicking on its icon on the desktop.